 We should expect this rapid growth to continue rising, especially as our mobile devices become more akin to a computer than an actual phone.
 People want ease, convenience, and speed when searching and shopping online.
 This is especially true for mobile.
 If consumers are buying products on their phones, they expect to be able to manage their shipping and returns on their phone as quickly and easily as they bought them.
+Here are a few tips for optimizing your shipping and support functions for mobile.

-The first priority when creating your ecommerce site is to optimize everything for the mobile user experience.
-Checkout and shipping are no different.
-A simple mobile checkout page with transparent purchase and return policies is crucial.
-27% of people abandon their shopping carts because the checkout process is too lengthy or complicated.
 The simpler the checkout process is, the more likely people are to follow through on purchases.
 A good way to think of this is to focus on minimizing the amount of clicks customers need from the shopping cart to purchase.
 Have them enter in only the information you need and offer a “returning customer” option.
 This allows customers who have already purchased from you to purchase things in just a few clicks- without having to re-enter their shipping or payment information.

 After the customer makes their purchase, they are ready to track their package.
 Giving your customers the ability to track their packages is essential for building a trusting and reliable relationship.
 A study by OSM Worldwide shows that 40% of customers track their package every day before it arrives.